SayantanKumar/Python-Iris-Neural-Net-Classification/README.md

 # Iris-NN
-Neural Network for the Iris Dataset using python.
+A simple program to classify the 3 flowers using a Neural Network with supervised learning using data from the Iris Dataset.

-My first full neural network program using the famous iris data set.
-Feel free to fork and improve my program, I'm still learning so there's going to be a lot to improve...
+This is my first machine learning program so feel free to improve, and I'll love some constructive criticism

 There will be an Jupyter Notebook as well as a plain python file here.